Common questions, straight answers.

 Everything you need to know about how we quote, bill, and handle changes in scope.

-How does pricing work at Thaler Law?
+How does pricing work at Thaler IP Law?

 Project-based work is priced as a flat fee.
 After our initial conversation, we assess what you need and send a proposal with a specific fee, a clear scope, and what's included.
 That's what you pay.
 No hourly billing, no surprise invoices, no meter running when you call with a question.